We are the only area recording studio located inside a county park.

 |Mick Hargreaves in the first floor control room at the LSRR|

 A bunch of bands, national and international tours, many records, storage spaces, and residences later...
 I realized sometime around 2009 that I had the right stuff, and gear, to begin producing recordings by other artists under the "Lantern Sound Recording Rig" name.
-For quite a while, I had no dedicated space - I'd record wherever possible; basic tracking and mixing in borrowed houses, overdubs just about anywhere, mixing at home in my apartment.
+For quite a while, I had no dedicated space - I'd record on location wherever possible; basic tracking and mixing in borrowed houses, overdubs just about anywhere, mixing at home in my apartment.